 Some remarks about the memory map.

-The U-Boot implementation is 64-bit (armv8), so an aarch64 cross compiler is needed to compile U-Boot.
+This U-Boot implementation is a full featured 64-bit (armv8) port, it provides the full functionality of mainline sunxi U-Boot (including UEFI support).
+An aarch64 cross compiler is needed to compile U-Boot.

 Devices in development:

 The publically available SDKs contain kernel and u-boot trees which include and depend on several binaries.
 Allwinner is always violating the GPL in this way since A31.
 In the current A64 SDK, lots of blobs are included in kernel and U-Boot, including the critical DRAM code and the important HDMI code.

 (The list below may be not finished, and do not list files related to non-A64 SoC)